-Call the Midwife - BBC1 Christmas Day
+Call the Midwife - 7:45pm on Christmas Day - BBC One

 Another stalwart of Christmas Day is Call the Midwife, which this year welcomes Miriam Margoyles as Sister Mildred, a nun who arrives at Nonnatus House with four Chinese orphan refugees.
 The BBC says “these unexpected visitors cause joy and chaos in equal measure”.

 Mrs. Brown's Boys - 10:15pm on Christmas Day - BBC One

 Not everyone's a fan (this writer certainly isn't) but Mrs. Brown and her titular boys are back on our screens again this Christmas with not one but two festive specials during the season.

 The first is airing at 10:15pm on Christmas Day, with a follow-up at 10pm on New Year's Day.

 The Great British Bake-Off Christmas Special – 8pm on Christmas Day - Channel 4

 What the Christmas season needs more of is doughy food, and Channel 4 is happy to oblige.
 The Great British Bake-Off is coming back again this year for another Christmas special, followed by a New Year's special too, at 7:40pm.